Hamza-Kamil/PINN-MPINN-Water-Solute/README.md

-# PINN and MPINN solvers for modeling water flow and nitrogen transport in unsaturated soils
+# Modeling water and nitrogen dynamics in unsaturated soils using physics and multi-physics informed neural networks

-This repository contains the code implementations used for the research paper titled "PINN and MPINN solvers for modeling water flow and nitrogen transport in unsaturated soils."
+This repository contains the code implementations used for the research paper titled "Modeling water and nitrogen dynamics in unsaturated soils using physics and multi-physics informed neural networks."

 ## Authors